NVComputing/nvcomputingsite/resources/acsl/regex.md

 time.
 It's always better to reason with the logic behind each identity so that they become common sense rather than something you have to memorize.

-Although frankly, for most of these identities, they won't be any use at all.
+Although frankly, for most of these identities, memorizing them won't be much use at all.
 Just use these to get the hang of how regex works (treat them like practice for understanding regex logic).
 Don't even bother trying to memorize them.

 | Identity | Explanation |